Olivex727/SDD_Major_Work/README.md

 ## GUI Help

+This section is currently empty as a GUI has not been developed yet

 ## Reactions

 The reaction button contains most of the mahic of the program.
 The way it works is in a few simple steps: